telerik/kendo-ui-core/docs/api/javascript/drawing/layout.md

 ### alignItems `String` *(default: "start")*

-Specifies the alignment of the items based.
+Specifies the alignment of the items based on the largest one.
+The supported values are:

+* `"start"` - aligns the items to the start of the largest element.
+* `"center"` - aligns the items to the center of the largest element.
+* `"end"` - aligns the items to the end of the largest element

 #### Example